learninguser/notes/Day23.md

   ```

 - To execute this playbook, we run the command: `ansible-playbook catalogue.yaml -t deployment` and the tasks that has the tag `deployment` will only be executed.
+- Tags in Ansible can be used at any level i.e. Task level, play level etc

 ## Inbuilt functions in Ansible